turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 * Visit [http://localhost:3000](http://localhost:3000) to interact with built dApp.
 <br>

-* Don't forget to setup Metamask with `Fuji` testnet and also fund the account with Fuji c-chain test tokens in order to vote.
+* Don't forget to set up Metamask with `Fuji` testnet and also fund the account with Fuji c-chain test tokens to vote.
 Please refer to this tutorial on [Connecting Datahub to Metamask](https://learn.figment.io/network-documentation/avalanche/tutorials/connect-datahub-to-metamask).
-You may change address in the Metamask wallet and fund them in order to vote again.
+You may change address in the Metamask wallet and fund them to vote again.
 <br>

 <center>
   <img src="https://imgur.com/bjdWr35.gif"/>
 </center>

-## Congratulations!
+## Conclusion

-You have successfully built a full fledged `dApp` and deployed the smart contract on `Fuji` test network using `Trufflesuite`.
-Along with that, we have also built the client side application for interacting with the network.
+You have successfully built a full-fledged e-voting `dApp` with advanced features like creating custom elections, voting in them and deployed the smart contract on the `Fuji` test network using `Trufflesuite`.
+Along with that, we have also built the client-side application using ReactJS for interacting with the network.
+From this tutorial, you have learnt not only how to make make and deploy smart contracts but also how to integrate ReactJS with the blockchain using Trufflesuite.

 ## What's next?

-The dapp which we built just now is a somehow advanced e-voting application, as now we can make new elections, give them title and description, vote them separately.
-But I would recommend you to add few more interesting features to it, like having start and end date for election, declaring winner after the election has ended and many more like that.
+The dapp which we built just now is a somehow advanced e-voting application, as now we can make new elections, give the title and description, vote them separately.
+But I would recommend you add few more interesting features to it, like having a start and end date for an election, declaring the winner after the election has ended and many more like that.

 ## About the author

-This tutorial was created by [Raj Ranjan](https://www.linkedin.com/in/iamrajranjan), You can get in touch with the author on [Figment Forum](https://community.figment.io/u/rranjan01234/) and on [GitHub](https://github.com/rajranjan0608)
+This tutorial was created by [Raj Ranjan](https://www.linkedin.com/in/iamrajranjan), You can get in touch with the author on [Figment Forum](https://community.figment.io/u/rranjan01234/) and [GitHub](https://github.com/rajranjan0608)

 If you had any difficulties following this tutorial or simply want to discuss Avalanche tech with us you can [**join our community today**](https://discord.gg/fszyM7K)!